jconkli07/Engineering_4_Notebook/README.md

 ## Landing Area 1

 ### Assignment Description
-Make code that will allow you to enter 3 coordinates of a triangle.
-Then it will return the area of the triangle to you.
+The task is to make code that prompts a user for 3 coordinates, and if those coordinates are valid and make a triangle prints out the area of the triangle.
+If the values are not numerical or don't make a triangle it returns an error and prompts the user again until a valid input is entered.

 ### Evidence
 https://github.com/jconkli07/Engineering_4_Notebook/assets/71349609/93487b0b-6cc4-4d1d-8d2b-382fe17188eb